 09 of 10

 The much-loved and gorgeous La Jolla Cove is home to sea lions and some of the most dramatic coastline in San Diego County.
 It also plays host to fireworks each 4th of July at Ellen Browning Scripps Park.
 Before settling down on a picnic blanket or beach chairs, explore the shops and sights of La Jolla Village, or bring your suit and frolic in the surf by the cove, which has a few small sandy beaches.

 Double Peak is a unique spot to watch fireworks and one that's not well-known if you're not a San Marcos resident.
 Located in the San Elijo Hills community of San Marcos, Double Peak is the highest point in San Diego County and from the top of it, you can see all the way to downtown and even Catalina and Mexico on a clear day.
-Which means multiple firework displays visible to watch for those who don't mind being directly under the fireworks.
-Local law enforcement usually block the road all the way to the top after dark, though you'll still see stragglers walking up to get as high as possible before the show starts.
+That means multiple firework displays are visible to watch.
+Local law enforcement usually blocks the road all the way to the top after dark, though you'll still see stragglers walking up to get as high as possible before the show starts.
 Get there early to grab a spot at the top, bring a picnic, and watch San Diego's many firework shows explode around you.